Originally published August 7, 2019. Last updated September 09, 2020.

 While smoking a roast may sound daunting, it’s really pretty easy.
 This is especially true if you have an electric smoker or pellet smoker like a Traeger.
 These keep a consistent temperature and allow you to set the temp and forget about it.
 Smoking on a charcoal grill is a little more difficult, but you can see some setup tips for a charcoal grill in this video.

 While the “holy grail” cut for smoking beef low and slow is probably brisket, I like chuck roast because it’s usually a little cheaper and turns out just as flavorful after smoking.
-I do like to cook a smoked chuck roast to a higher temperature (205°-210°) so it pulls easily.
-You can pull it off at 195° if you prefer it sliced or chopped, but it will be a little tougher at this temp.
-Taking it up to 205° helps to make the meat tender and easy to pull.

 An easy mustard sauce